chipsalliance/firrtl-spec/spec.md

 ## Design Philosophy

 FIRRTL represents the standardized elaborated circuit that the Chisel HDL produces.
-FIRRTL represents the circuit immediately after Chisel's elaboration but before any circuit simplification.
+FIRRTL represents the circuit immediately after Chisel's elaboration.
 It is designed to resemble the Chisel HDL after all meta-programming has executed.
 Thus, a user program that makes little use of meta-programming facilities should look almost identical to the generated FIRRTL.

 For this reason, FIRRTL has first-class support for high-level constructs such as vector types, bundle types, conditional statements, and modules.
-These high-level constructs are then gradually removed by a sequence of *lowering* transformations.
-During each lowering transformation, the circuit is rewritten into an equivalent circuit using simpler, lower-level constructs.
-Eventually the circuit is simplified to its most restricted form, resembling a structured netlist, which allows for easy translation to an output language (e.g. Verilog).
-This form is given the name *lowered FIRRTL* (LoFIRRTL) and is a strict subset of the full FIRRTL language.
+A FIRRTL compiler may choose to convert high-level constructs into low-level constructs before generating Verilog.

 Because the host language is now used solely for its meta-programming facilities, the frontend can be very light-weight, and additional HDLs written